 Kristin is the Chief Human Resources Officer at Sierra Vista Regional Medical Center.
 She provides leadership for all human resource functions including strategy, recruitment and retention, organizational development, and benefits and compensation for nearly 800 employees at the hospital.
 Kristin also serves on the board for the Workforce Investment Board of San Luis Obispo County.

-Skylar has 24 years of experience in the wine industry, currently serving as the General Manager for Halter Ranch.
+Skylar has over 24 years of experience in the wine industry.
 Born in Portland, he has lived around the world and holds an MA in International Relations from Johns Hopkins University, Nitze School of Advanced International Studies.
 Skylar also serves on the Rhône Rangers Board of Directors, Partner Advisory Board MUST!
 Charities, and Trade Marketing Committee of the Paso Robles Wine Country Alliance.

 Do you have any questions for the Foundation?